-Center for the American Woman and Politics • Eagleton Institute of Politics • Rutgers, The State University of New Jersey 191 Ryders Lane • New Brunswick, NJ 08901-8557 • (732) 932-9384 • Fax (732) 932-6778 • www.rci.rutgers.edu/~cawp
+Center for American Women and Politics • Eagleton Institute of Politics • Rutgers, The State University of New Jersey 191 Ryders Lane • New Brunswick, NJ 08901-8557 • (732) 932-9384 • Fax (732) 932-6778 • www.cawp.rutgers.edu

-WOMEN IN THE U.S. SENATE 1922 - 1998
+WOMEN IN THE U.S. SENATE 1922 - 2000

-Nine women serve in the United States Senate in the 105th Congress.
-The newest members, Susan Collins (R-ME) and Mary Landrieu (D-LA) were sworn in January 1997.
-Election winners in 1994 included: Dianne Feinstein (D-CA, first elected in 1992); Kay Bailey Hutchison (R-TX, first elected in 1993); and Olympia Snowe (R-ME, newly elected in 1994).
-The other women in the Senate are: Barbara Mikulski (D-MD, first elected in 1986); Barbara Boxer (D-CA), Carol Moseley-Braun (D-IL), and Patty Murray (D-WA), all elected in 1992.
+Nine women serve in the United States Senate in the 106th Congress.
+The newest member, Blanche Lincoln (D-AR), began her term in January 1999.
+Other 1998 election winners include: Barbara Mikulski (D-MD, first elected in 1986; Barbara Boxer (D-CA) and Patty Murray (D-WA), elected in 1992.
+Election winners in 1996 included: Susan Collins (R-ME) and Mary Landrieu (D-LA).
+In 1994, winners included: Dianne Feinstein (D-CA, first elected in 1992); Kay Bailey Hutchison (R-TX, first elected in 1993); and Olympia Snowe (R-ME, newly elected in 1994).

-To date, the number of women ever to serve in the Senate is twenty-six, including fifteen Democrats and eleven Republicans.
-Of these women, two were recently elected, twelve served for less than a year and did not complete full terms, six completed at least one full term, six have been elected since 1992 and so have not yet had time to complete full terms but expect to do so.
+To date, a total of 27 women have served in the Senate, including sixteen Democrats and eleven Republicans.
+Of these women, twelve served for less than a year and did not complete full terms, nine completed at least one full term, six have been elected since 1994 and so have not yet had time to complete full terms.

-Two states (LA & ME) have sent three women to the Senate; five states (AL, CA, KS, NE, and SD) have been represented twice by women in the Senate; ten other states (AR, FL, GA, IL, MD, MN, ND, OR, TX and WA) have now sent one woman to the Senate each.
-California was the first state to send two women (Boxer and Feinstein) to the Senate simultaneously; Kansas is the second (Kassebaum and Frahm), and Maine is the third (Collins and Snowe).
+Two states (LA & ME) have sent three women to the Senate; six states (AL, AR, CA, KS, NE, and SD) have been represented twice by women in the Senate; nine other states (FL, GA, IL, MD, MN, ND, OR, TX and WA) have now sent one woman to the Senate each.
+California was the first state to send two women (Boxer and Feinstein) to the Senate simultaneously; Kansas was the second (Nancy Landon Kassebaum (R) and Sheila Frahm (R)), and Maine is the third (Collins and Snowe).

 The first woman to serve in the Senate was Rebecca Latimer Felton (D-GA); appointed in 1922, she served for one day.
 The first woman elected to the Senate was Hattie Wyatt Caraway (D-AR).
 She was appointed to fill the vacancy caused by the death of her husband, and was subsequently elected to complete his term; Caraway went on to be elected for two more terms.
 Margaret Chase Smith (R-ME) was the first woman elected to the Senate without having first been appointed to serve.
 Smith had first come to Congress when she was elected to fill her deceased husband's House seat; she then went on to be elected to the Senate in her own right.
 Kassebaum was the first woman to have been elected to the Senate without having previously filled an unexpired Congressional term; Mikulski is the first Democratic woman to do so.
-Smith was the first woman to serve in both houses of Congress; Mikulski, Boxer and Snowe did so subsequently.
-Moseley-Braun, who is African-American, is the first woman of color to serve in the Senate.
+Smith was the first woman to serve in both houses of Congress; Mikulski, Boxer, Snowe and Lincoln did so subsequently.
+Carol Moseley-Braun (D-IL), an African-American, was the first woman of color to serve in the Senate.